Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you need more guidance, with the presence of an instructor, Learn HTML and CSS and Learn Javascript by Scrimba will provide you with lectures and an interactive platform to code along.
 However, they may not be suitable for complete beginners.

-If you wish to start your journey in web development, read on for more to see my top picks!
-Click on one to skip to the course details:
+If you wish to start your journey in web development, read on to see my top picks!

 Websites can range from single static pages of plain text to complex interactive web applications.
 Web development requires a basic understanding of HTML, CSS, and JavaScript, which are the three technologies at the heart of the web.

 Web development is a rapidly growing industry.
-The U.S. Bureau of Labor Statistics predicts a 23% increase in web development job opportunities from 2021 to 2031, much faster than the average growth rate for all occupations.
+The U.S. Bureau of Labor Statistics predicts a 16% increase in web development job opportunities from 2022 to 2032, much faster than the average growth rate for all occupations.

 For these reasons, JavaScript is the most popular language, and HTML/CSS comes in second, according to the Stack Overflow Developer Survey.
-Developers are often paid over $60K yearly.
+Developers are often paid over $70K yearly.

 Why You Should Trust Us

-I started learning web development in January 2022 with Mozilla’s front-end course, despite having no prior knowledge of HTML and CSS.
+I (Kinjal) started learning web development in January 2022 with Mozilla’s front-end course, despite having no prior knowledge of HTML and CSS.
 Although I had some experience with Python, the prospect of learning HTML/CSS felt daunting and overwhelming, like any other new language.
 I was even intimidated by it.

 Around the same time, Class Central announced an online bootcamp with Ramon and Jess as mentors.
 I enrolled in the bootcamp with the intention of returning to Mozilla or The Odin Project once I completed it.
 I nearly finished the Responsive Web Design bootcamp before moving on to learning about responsive layouts and design.
 I practiced my skills by replicating parts of websites I came across, using what I had learned.

-If you do need more help in understanding responsive layouts and positioning, I definitely recommend looking at the 14 Best Free CSS Layout Courses.
+If you do need more help in understanding responsive layouts and positioning, I definitely recommend looking at the Best Free CSS Layout Courses.

 By the end of it all, I completed parts of almost all the courses mentioned below since they provide different ways of learning things, and I fell in love with HTML/CSS.
 Here are examples of a few of the things I’ve created recently:

-• They are all suitable for beginners.
+• They are all suitable for beginners

 freeCodeCamp has recently updated its Responsive Web Design course to be more project-based, making it an excellent resource for beginners who want to start coding without having to set anything up on their computers.
 The course covers the basics of creating simple websites and CSS artwork, introducing you to HTML and CSS syntax.
 Upon completion, you’ll receive a free certificate.